-the village boundary..
+Finally, we turn to the constraints that arise from transportation concerns.
+We find that the secure group transport (GT) intervention has a large, positive impact on all but the first stage of take-up (Table 5).
+For course completion, the GT impact is roughly two-thirds the size of the village boundary effect.
+As the GT treatment is only offered in villages that did not have a training center, we take this as strong evidence that providing appropriate group transport goes a long way in compensating for the penalty that women faced when crossing the village boundary..
 The GT impact is also statistically significantly larger than TE or CE for all the measures of take-up.
 Moreover, the importance of such dedicated transport is consistent with our previous results where we found the amount of stipend women needed to compensate them for travel outside the village was similar to private transport options, which also provide a dedicated, safe, reliable, and socially acceptable mode of transport.

-Finally, we can gain further insights into the boundary effect by examining interactions between GT and other randomized interventions.
+We can gain further insights into the boundary effect by examining interactions between GT and other randomized interventions.
 While we did not offer GT in VBT villages, we assigned both GT and CE simultaneously to some villages.
 Appendix Table 4 shows that the interaction between group transport and community engagement is positive and marginally significant at the voucher acceptance stage (p-value of 0.12).
-Recall that the negative impact of community meetings at the voucher acceptance stage was not present for women in VBT villages.
-Analogously, we see that this negative effect of community engagement on take-up is also mitigated for villages that received group transport.
-Community engagement only negatively impacted voucher acceptance in villages that received neither a training center in the village nor reliable transport, suggesting that providing either withinvillage training or secure group transport mitigated whatever objections to training were made salient in the community engagement meetings.
+Recall that the negative impact of community meetings at the voucher acceptance stage was not present for women in VBT